-Fraunhofer Chile Research Foundation was established on 2010 to promote the scientific cooperation between Chile and Germany.
-Our first Project: the Center for Systems Biotechnology (Fraunhofer CSB), works in close collaboration with the Institute for Molecular Biology and Applied Ecology Fraunhofer IME.
-This was the first international research and development excellence center, that was established in Chile with the support of Corfo, the economic development agency of the Ministry of Economy of the Chilean government.
+The Fraunhofer Chile Research Foundation was established in 2010 to promote scientific exchange between Chile and Germany.
+Its first project was the Center for Systems Biotechnology (Fraunhofer-CSB), in close collaboration with the Fraunhofer Institute for Molecular Biology and Applied Ecology (IME), in Aachen (Germany).

-In 2013, Fraunhofer Chile Research awarded a second international research and development excellence center: the Center for Solar Energy Tehnologies.
+In 2013, Fraunhofer Chile Research was awarded a second international centre of excellence in R&D: the Center for Solar Energy Technologies (Fraunhofer-CSET).

-With the support of the Ministry of Energy and the administration of Corfo, this Center opened in 2014 to contribute to the development of a solar economy in Chile.
+This center, funded by the Ministry of Energy and administered by Corfo, began operating in 2014 with the purpose of contributing to the development of a solar economy in Chile.

-This Center has three research lines: solar power generation, solar process heat, solar water treatment.
-It also develops projects and works directly with the government and solar energy sector to provide applied research and innovative solutions to this strategic industrial sector.
+It also develops projects and works closely with the Chilean government and the solar energy sector to provide applied research and innovative solutions to this strategically important industrial sector.